rahuls1428/Weather-App/README.md

 ## Tools Used

-This website uses basic **HTML5** and **CSS3** along with **JavaScript** for interactivity. **NodeJS** was used in the backend to hide sensitive data like api-key from the user.
+&nbsp;&nbsp;&nbsp;&nbsp; This website uses basic **HTML5** and **CSS3** along with **JavaScript** for interactivity. **NodeJS** was used in the backend to hide sensitive data like api-key from the user.
 Thus on the front-end, if a person were to use the developer tools and access the javascript files, it will not contain any sensitive information.
-Similarly checking the network tool will not show the api-key as it would had everything  been written on the front-end.
+Similarly, checking the network tool will not show the api-key as it everything is NOT written in the front-end.
 This demonstrates the advantage of having a back-end. **Express** framework was used on top of nodeJS to simplify some of the code to make the project more readable and efficient. **Heroku** was used for the web hosting purposes/deploying the app.

-The website also uses Google Fonts (for styling text) and Box Icons (for icons) and icons8 (for the favicon).
+&nbsp;&nbsp;&nbsp;&nbsp; The website also uses Google Fonts (for styling text) and Box Icons (for icons) and icons8 (for the favicon).

 ## Authors

   * **Rahul Solaiappan**

 ## Acknowledgement
-The website was developed with help from Angela Yu's course on Udemy called "The Complete Web Development Bootcamp" and a YT video from CodingNepal called "Build A Weather App in JS".
+The website was developed with help from Angela Yu's course on Udemy called "The Complete Web Development Bootcamp", a YT video from CodingNepal called "Build A Weather App in JS" and "Hiding API Keys with dotenv" from The Coding Train.